meooow25/cfspy/README.md

 - **Problems**: Shows some information about the problem.
 - **Profiles**: Shows some information about the user profile.
 - **Submissions**: Shows some information about the submission.
 - **Submissions with line numbers**: Shows a snippet from the submission containing the specified lines.
-For line selection and highlighting support in your browser you may want to install this [userscript](https://greasyfork.org/en/scripts/403747-cf-linemaster).
+Install this [userscript](https://greasyfork.org/en/scripts/403747-cf-linemaster) to get line selection and highlighting support in your browser.

 To answer the common question _"Is Codeforces down?"_, there is a command to ping `codeforces.com`.